 \section{The \sysname{} Technique}

-In order to learn action representations invariant to static cues, we propose a simple but effective video data augmentation algorithm, \sysname{}.
-Instead of using manually designed rules to downweight or remove biased data from the training set, as in ActorCutMix or FAME, \sysname{} learns to identify still images that induce biased representation using a neural network.
-As a result, \sysname{} offers a flexible bias-suppressing technique that works for both the background and foreground.
+In order to learn robust and generalizable action representations that are invariant to static cues, we propose a simple but effective video data augmentation technique, \sysname{}.
+Instead of using manually designed rules to identify and remove biased data from the training set, as in ActorCutMix \cite{zou2021learning} and FAME \cite{Ding_2022_CVPR}, \sysname{} learns to identify still frames that induce biased representation using a neural network and mitigate static bias through mixing the identified frames with videos.
+As a result, \sysname{} offers a flexible bias suppression technique that works for both the background and the foreground.

 We begin with some notations.
 We denote the $i^\text{th}$ video in the training set as tensor $\boldsymbol{x}_{i}\in\mathbb{R}^{C\times T\times H\times W}$, where $C$, $T$, $H$ and $W$ are the number of channels, number of frames, height and width of the video, respectively.
 The associated ground-truth action label is $y_{i}$.
 The video $\boldsymbol{x}_{i}$ contains a sequence of frames $\langle \boldsymbol{z}_{i,j}\rangle_{j=1}^T$, $\boldsymbol{z}_{i,j}\in\mathbb{R}^{C\times H\times W}$.
 The training set contains $N$ training video samples and is written as $\{(\boldsymbol{x}_{i},y_{i})\}_{i=1}^N$.
-The goal of \sysname{} is to augment a given training sample $(\boldsymbol{x}_{i},y_{i})$ into a transformed sample $(\tilde{\boldsymbol{x}_{i}},\tilde{y}_{i})$.
-The procedures of \sysname{} are illustrated in Figure \ref{fig:comp_aug_stillmix} and introduced as follows.
+The goal of \sysname{} is to augment a given training sample $(\boldsymbol{x}_{i},y_{i})$ into a transformed sample $(\tilde{\boldsymbol{x}}_{i},\tilde{y}_{i})$.
+The procedures of \sysname{} are illustrated in Figure~\ref{fig:algo} and introduced as follows.

-\textbf{Step 1: Training the Reference Network.} In this paper, we identify bias-inducing still frames using a 2D convolutional network that predicts the action label from still frames of a video.
-As the still frames contain no motion, we expect the network to rely on static features to make the predictions.
+\textbf{Step 1: Training the Reference Network.} We identify bias-inducing frames using a 2D reference network that predicts the action label from a still frame of a video.
+As the still frame contains no motion, we expect the network to rely on static features to make the predictions.